 Yoga is a wholistic system of health and wellbeing.
 Yoga practices include a combination of breath-centred movements and postures, breathing exercises, deep relaxation, meditation and more.

 Next Practice care of Western Sydney Integrative Health takes an individualised and personal approach to yoga, offering different types of classes for different people, according to the needs, capacity and goals of each person in the class.
-Our classes are small and personalised.
-This allows our yoga teacher Margie Hellman to develop an understanding of each person’s unique needs.
+The classes are small and personalised.
+This allows yoga teacher Margie Hellman to develop an understanding of each person’s unique needs.
 The classes are then tailored to the needs of the students present.
 Margie encourages and teaches people a common-sense and practical approach to yoga.

 You do not have to be athletic or flexible to practise yoga, as your teacher will modify the practice for you as an individual and according to your ability.
 Yoga can even be practised while lying down or sitting in a chair.